xavier-ventura/DISINFOMRATION_PROJECT/README.md

 # Misinformation Detector for Immigration News in Spanish Digital Media

 This repository contains the code and resources for the Misinformation Detector, a project focused on detecting and explaining misinformation about migration in Spanish political news.
-The system is deployed as a functional Telegram chatbot called FakeNewsBot, as well as a Gradio web interface.
+The system is deployed as a functional Telegram chatbot called FakeNewsBot.

 For full details, please refer to the project documentation: OTHERS/Report_G1.pdf.